 In Sub-Saharan Africa, children are threatened daily by poverty, illness, and illiteracy.
 Rural women face high rates of death in childbirth and almost all the responsibility for family care.
 The family structure is fragile and weakening due to AIDS, war, and urbanization.
 Aid for Africa members support children in school, provide safe havens for orphans, advocate for funding for children’s issues.
 They prevent and treat fistula, work to prevent rape and trafficking, and help women start small businesses.
 Members help families build wells, create employment, and improve health.
 Click on the highlighted letters in the alphabet below to view members working on these issues.

-Provides talented, disadvantaged Kenyan youth with high school and university scholarships, intensive mentoring, leadership and job training, enabling graduates to successfully enter Africa’s workforce.
+We provide talented, disadvantaged Kenyan youth with high school and university scholarships, intensive mentoring, leadership training and career preparation, enabling graduates to successfully enter Africa’s workforce.

 Supports healthcare, education, community action, and leadership development, primarily in war-torn Democratic Republic of Congo, preventing and treating HIV, gender-based violence, illness, and infant mortality.

 Promotes community-based development projects in rural Uganda by providing financial and strategic resources.
 Our established partner organizations address education for women and girls, food security, agricultural innovation, and entrepreneurship.

 Transforms the lives of children born with clubfoot through low-cost, nonsurgical treatment, enabling them to live active, productive, and healthy lives.
 Reaching 24,000 children and counting, our vision is a world free from disability caused by clubfoot.